Remembering Gloria Vanderbilt: The Broadsheet

 ALSO IN THE HEADLINES

 • Equal revenue, equal pay.
 It’s official: in the three years after the U.S. Women’s National Team won the World Cup in 2015, their games generated more revenue than the men’s.
 That number will be important in the women’s gender discrimination lawsuit against U.S. Soccer.
 In France, meanwhile, broadcasters are bumping up the prices of advertising slots as the women’s team breaks viewing records.
+Wall Street Journal

 • Barra on jobs.
 In an interview with Axios, GM CEO Mary Barra talked about the company’s self-driving future and how workers will be affected.
 “We have to be prepared…We can’t pretend it’s not coming,” she says.
+Axios

 • Wellness with your toothpaste.
 Do you need an affirmation when you put on your deodorant?
 Procter & Gamble has teamed up with Arianna Huffington’s Thrive Global, Fortune‘s Sy Mukherjee reports.
 The partnership is about turning P&G’s common household products—Pampers, Venus, Crest—into “wellness boosters.”
+Fortune

 • MP maternity leave.
 Labour MP Stella Creasy writes for The Guardian about being forced to choose between serving in the U.K. Parliament and motherhood.
 The Independent Parliamentary Standards Authority doesn’t account for members’ maternity leave, leaving budgets for municipal work and constituency casework uncovered.
 Creasy compares her experience to that of MP Tulip Siddiq, who delayed a C-section to vote on a Brexit deal.
+Guardian

 MOVERS AND SHAKERS: Sherry Lowe joins Expanse as CMO.